 YOUR CAPITAL IS AT RISK

-Making a profit from the markets does not always entail buying exciting new tech-stocks that are already ‘winners’.
-However, taking a position in a fundamentally strong, high-yielding, but undervalued stock such as BP can also generate returns.
-This review will outline the process of deciding if and when to buy BP.
-Then offer a step-by-step guide on how to buy BP shares using easy to set up and user-friendly online brokerage accounts.
+Making a profit from the markets does not always entail buying exciting new tech stocks that are already ‘winners.’
+However, taking a position in a fundamentally strong, high-yielding stock such as BP can also generate returns.
+This article will outline the process of deciding if and when to buy BP shares.
+It will also provide a step-by-step guide on how to buy BP shares using easy-to-set-up and user-friendly online brokerage accounts.

 Overview of BP

-The firm’s history dates back to 1908 when a group of British geologists found the first commercially viable oil supply in the Middle-East.
-As of December 2019, BP had 70,100 employees and annual revenues of $278bn.
+The firm’s history dates back to 1908 when a group of British geologists found the first commercially viable oil supply in the Middle East.
+The company has well over 60,000 employees, with annual revenue in the hundreds of billions.

 Oil & gas continue to be the main drivers of profit levels, so the share price is strongly correlated to the price of those commodities.
-Another risk relates to the operational challenges of extracting carbon fuels.
-The 2010 Deepwater Horizon spill was the largest release of oil into marine waters and cost the firm $4.5bn in fines and $18.7bn in compensation.
+As a result, the BP share price has had plenty of ups and downs over the last few years.

 BP Shares: The Basics

-The firm’s primary listing is on the London Stock Exchange where it trades under the ISIN code GB0007980591 and ticker BP.
+The firm’s primary listing is on the London Stock Exchange, where it trades under the ticker symbol BP.

-In terms of business fundamentals, the firm’s considerable size means it is categorised as one of the seven ‘supermajors’.
+In terms of business fundamentals, the firm’s considerable size means it is categorised as one of the seven ‘supermajors.’
 Its legacy business is dominated by oil & gas.
-The reduced demand for carbon-sourced energy largely explains the firm’s share price fall.
-Its move into solar and other renewable energies are a current priority.
+The reduced demand for carbon-sourced energy means it has also been working with other renewable energy sources.

-By 2030, investments in renewables will be 10 times what they currently are and oil production will be 60% of current levels.
+By 2030, investments in renewables will be ten times what they currently are, and oil production will be 60% of current levels.

 Modern online brokers offer a very user-friendly service.
-The best trading platforms are a delight to use and offer clients a wide range of markets, provide customer support and virtual trading accounts for newbies to practise with.
+The best trading platforms are a delight to use and offer clients a wide range of markets, providing customer support and virtual trading accounts for newbies to practice with.

 There are two main ways to trade BP.
-One is via CFDs and the other using a share dealing account.
+One is via CFDs (in countries where CFDs are available), and the other is using a share dealing account.
 In reality, most brokers offer both.

 1. Research BP Shares

 There’s a lot going on at BP.
-The challenge facing the firm cannot be overestimated.
-Running a successful business is hard enough, but transitioning from one model to another brings added risks.
+Running a successful business is hard enough, but transitioning from one energy type to another brings risks.

-The BP share price reflects that uncertainty and is encouraging investors to consider whether the price has over-shot.
-Researching this question can be done in many ways.
+Researching how BP is managing the transition is vital before you jump into investing in the stock.
 Given the firm’s high profile, there is a lot of free research available online.
 The firm itself is another good source of material with its range of financial reports available to the public.

 2. Find a Broker